How to Install Docker on Windows 10?

 Before heading to install Docker on Windows 10, just make sure your Windows 10 is Windows 10 Pro otherwise you cannot install Docker on Windows 10.

-2. Time to get Admin access
+2. Time to Get Admin Access

-To run the installation command for Docker, We will require the Administrator access of PowerShell.After getting the admin access just right-click on the Windows 10 Start button and lastly, click on the “Windows PowerShell (Admin)”.
+To run the installation command for Docker, Administrator access to PowerShell is required.
+After getting the admin access just right-click on the Windows 10 Start button and lastly, click on the “Windows PowerShell (Admin)”.

 3. Download Docker